 Transfer Credits.
 See Transfer Credits in Graduate Admissions section.

-- Doctoral Seminars.
+Doctoral Seminars.
 All candidates must register for RELI 890 (6 credits) in their first or second or equivalent year of study.
 This seminar will deal with general and methodological issues in the study of religion.
 It will be held in common with UQAM and Université Laval; discussion and readings will be both in English and in French.
-In the first or second or equivalent year of the program, the student will register as well for one of the following seminars according to their specialization: RELI 891, Comparative Religion and Ethics (6 credits), or RELI 892, Judaic Studies (6 credits).
+In the first or second or equivalent year of the program, the student will register as well for one of the following seminars according to their specialization: RELI 891, Religions and Cultures Doctoral Seminar (6 credits), or RELI 892, Judaic Studies (6 credits).

 - Academic Standing.
 Please refer to the Academic Standing section of the Calendar for a detailed review of the Academic Regulations.